AndiEcker/AcuSihotInterfaces/README.md

 the Acumen (destination) system.

 A combination of the --pull and --push command line options allows to synchronize data between several systems.
-For example for to synchronize client data from Acumen to Sihot and Salesforce you have to specify the following action command line arguments:
+For example to synchronize client data from Acumen to Sihot and Salesforce you have to specify the following action command line arguments:

     `--pull=AcuC --push=SfC --push=ShC`